Discover Christmas gifts we know they'll love

 Seán Hewitt

 Seán Hewitt was born in 1990.
-He is the author of the poetry collection Tongues of Fire, which received the Laurel Prize and was shortlisted for many awards, including the Sunday Times Young Writer of the Year Award.
-His memoir, All Down Darkness Wide, was shortlisted for Biography of the Year at the An Post Irish Book Awards and for the Foyles Non-Fiction Book of the Year, and longlisted for the RSL Ondaatje Prize and the Polari Book Prize.
+His debut poetry collection, Tongues of Fire, received the Laurel Prize and was shortlisted for many awards, including the Sunday Times Young Writer of the Year Award.
+All Down Darkness Wide, his memoir, was shortlisted for Biography of the Year at the An Post Irish Book Awards and for the Foyles Non-Fiction Book of the Year, and he has collaborated with the artist Luke Edward Hall on 300,000 Kisses: Tales of Queer Love from the Ancient World.
+His second collection of poetry is Rapture’s Road.
 Hewitt lectures at Trinity College Dublin, and is a Fellow of the Royal Society of Literature.
 In 2022, he was awarded the Rooney Prize for Irish Literature.

 Learn More